During late 2014 and early 2015, the City of Alabaster launched a renewable energy initiative to recycle used cooking oil to create and use biodiesel.

 Large/Nonstandard Collection Units

-If you have a larger grease jug than the standard issue, they too can be swapped out within the exchange station, or by contacting the Environmental Services Department with this useful request tracker tool.
+If you have a larger grease jug than the standard issue, they too can be swapped out within the exchange station, or by contacting the Environmental Services Department.